-Jesus promised the Apostles that He would send the Comforter not only to help their memory but also to help them in difficult times, to give them the right words to say when persecuted (Luke 12:12) and to comfort the church in times of difficulty and change (Acts 9:31)
+Jesus promised the Apostles that He would send the Comforter to not only help their memory but also to help them in difficult times, give them the right words to say when persecuted (Luke 12:12), and comfort the church in times of difficulty and change (Acts 9:31).

-And so how does God help us?
-His uninterrupted love.
-If we're willing to see it and His direct comfort if we're willing to accept it and then also for those who are grieving:
+And so, how does God help us with our grief and sorrow?
+He provides His uninterrupted love if we are willing to see it, and His direct comfort if we are willing to accept it.
+Finally...

-God ministers to this pain by providing hope for the future despite the pain of the moment.
-When we feel that there's no use going on or there's nothing good in the future or there is no future or the future is not going to be like we always thought it was going to be or the future is not going to be like we want it to be or the future is not going to be like it ought to be for ourselves for our children when that happens, God gives us hope.
-He gives us a vision for the future.
+God ministers to us by providing hope for the future, despite the pain of the moment.
+When we feel that there is no use going on, or there is nothing good in the future, or the future is not worth staying alive for, God gives us hope.
+He does this by giving us a vision for the future.